EOSIO/eos/docs/01_nodeos/03_plugins/mongo_db_plugin/index.md

 * `accounts` - created on applied transaction.
 Always updated even if `mongodb-store-action-traces=false`.
   * Currently limited to just name and ABI if contract abi on account
   * Mostly for internal use as the stored ABI is used to convert action data into JSON for storage as associated actions on contract are processed.
   * Invalid ABI on account will prevent conversion of action data into JSON for storage resulting in just the action data being stored as hex.
-For example, the original eosio.system contract did not provide ABI for the `onblock` action and therefore all `onblock` action data is stored as hex until the time `onblock` ABI is added to the eosio.system contract.
+For example, the original apifiny.system contract did not provide ABI for the `onblock` action and therefore all `onblock` action data is stored as hex until the time `onblock` ABI is added to the apifiny.system contract.

 * `action_traces` - created on applied transaction
-  * `receipt` - action_trace action_receipt - see `eosio::chain::action_receipt`
+  * `receipt` - action_trace action_receipt - see `apifiny::chain::action_receipt`
   * `trx_id` - transaction id
-  * `act` - action - see `eosio::chain::action`
+  * `act` - action - see `apifiny::chain::action`
   * `elapsed` - time in microseconds to execute action
   * `console` - console output of action.
 Always empty unless `contracts-console = true` option specified.

 * `block_states` - created on accepted block
   * `block_num`
   * `block_id`
-  * `block_header_state` - see `eosio::chain::block_header_state`
+  * `block_header_state` - see `apifiny::chain::block_header_state`
   * `validated`
   * `in_current_chain`

 * `blocks` - created on accepted block
   * `block_num`
   * `block_id`
-  * `block` - signed block - see `eosio::chain::signed_block`
+  * `block` - signed block - see `apifiny::chain::signed_block`
   * `validated` - added on irreversible block
   * `in_current_chain` - added on irreversible block
   * `irreversible=true` - added on irreversible block

 * `transaction_traces` - created on applied transaction
-  * see `chain::eosio::transaction_trace`
+  * see `chain::apifiny::transaction_trace`

 * `transactions` - created on accepted transaction - does not include inline actions
-  * see `eosio::chain::signed_transaction`.
+  * see `apifiny::chain::signed_transaction`.
 In addition to signed_transaction data the following are also stored.
   * `trx_id` - transaction id
   * `irreversible=true` - added on irreversible block
   * `block_id` - added on irreversble block